khaiwyon/materials/week_2/day_4/1_ajax.md

 - We need to do three things when a user creates a new comment:
   - Reset the form so a new comment can be posted.
-  - Append the bottom of the comments index with the new comment.
+  - Append the bottom of the element with the id 'comments' index with the new comment.
   - Render the flash message.

 - Let's do the easiest one first.
 Since we're no longer refreshing the page if a new comment is posted, we'll need to change the flash a little.